loathengine/loathengine.github.io/README.md

 ![](/select_image.png)

-### Click the set scale button and selecet two points on your image to define the scale.
+### Click the set scale button and select two points on your image to define the scale.

 ![](/set_scale.png)